tweag/nickel/RELEASING.md

 1. Do the [release on GitHub](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository),
    Make sure that you set `X.Y.Z-release` as the target branch and have GitHub create the `X.Y.Z` tag on release.
-Upload `nickel-arm64-docker-image.tar.gz` and `nickel-arm64-linux` as release assets from the last step.

 2. Verify that the "Upload release artifacts" GitHub action is getting triggered and completes successfully, uploading a static Nickel binary and a Docker